kreutz-lab/Rcall/README.md

 ```
 github install kreutz-lab/Rcall
 ```
-Then, add the repository file path to your Matlab search path by addpath.m or by Home -> Set Path -> Add Folder.
+Add the repository file path to your Matlab search path by addpath.m or by Home -> Set Path -> Add Folder.

 ## Short Example
 To demonstrate the easy use of Rcall, here is a small example.
 First, Rcall is initialized by defining the R path, R libraries and the R libraries path.
 The variables are passed to R by the 'Rpush' command.
 R commands are defined by the 'Rrun' command.
 Within the 'Rpull' command the R code is executed and the defined variables are load in the Matlab workspace.
 For error prouning, make sure the R packages are properly installed or installed beforehand.